minh0070000/git-example/README.md

-## Pham Quang Minh
+## Your Name
-- DoB: 2001/03/12
+- DoB: Your Date of Birth
-- Email: minhpq@pascaliaasia.com
+- Email: Your Email
-- Hobbies: Music, Games
+- Hobbies: Your hobbies